qbism/q2tools-220/README.md

 # Instructions:

 qbsp3
 *   v220 support- for Trenchbroom, duplicate or modify the Q2 gametype and change the format to valve and add "mapversion" "220" to worldspawn.
 JACK does this automatically when saving to v220.
+Note that J.A.C.K. saves a hybrid map format that includes texture flags whereas standard v220 format does not.
 *   -noorigfix disables 'origin fix'.